-No Transmission Charge will be applicable if the request for an early availability of the connection does not result in a revised construction programme.

-A Transmission Charge will not be applied if the date requested for backfeed is in the same financial year as when the customer exercises its right to use the transmission system and becomes liable to pay generation TNUoS.

-The GAV will be based on the minimum assets required to provide the import supply requested for backfeed, unless it is economic and efficient to build other assets at the same time e.g. if a GIS switchboard is required, then it is usually more economic and efficient to build the whole board together.
-In this case the GAV for all assets provided will be used.
+The relevant TO will consider what the efficient programme would be for the required connection date.
+If this programme would be the same regardless of the request for backfeed, no financing costs will be incurred.

+Charges will apply were the TO will be required to deviate from that programme to provide the transmission assets which enable early connection for the sole purpose of backfeed.
+These construction costs will be established and the financing cost will be applied to them.

-The transmission investment relevant for this charge will be based on Enabling Works.
-These are defined in CUSC and listed for a specific project in Appendix H of the relevant construction agreement.
+The transmission investment relevant for this charge will be Enabling Works.
+These are defined in the CUSC and listed for a specific project in Appendix H of the relevant construction agreement.

+Construction costs will include any investment which would form part of the final capital value of the scheme e.g. it will include such items as design, consents, project management, engineering costs, etc.

-Where a component of the Enabling Works is provided solely for one customer’s connection, the total GAVb value will be used in calculating the charge for backfeed.
-However, for components of the Enabling Works which are shared with other parties, the appropriate GAVb will be apportioned.
-In apportioning the GAVb for shared Enabling Works, the following criteria will be applied:
+Where a component of the Enabling Works is provided solely for one customer’s connection, the total construction costs of that component will be used to calculate the charge.

+For components of the Enabling Works which are shared with other parties, the construction costs of such components that will be used to calculate the charge will be identified using following criteria: -

-If shared Enabling Works would have been built to the proposed programme irrespective of a customer’s request for backfeed (e.g. due to the need to meet agreed connection dates for other customers) then no Transmission Charge is due for that element of the works.
+If shared Enabling Works would have been built to the original programme irrespective of a customer’s request (e.g. due to the need to meet agreed connection dates for other customers) then no financing cost element is due for those works.

-Where shared assets would be built later if the backfeed had not been requested, then the appropriate GAVb will be apportioned based on the requested TEC of all concerned projects.
+Where shared assets would have been built later if the revised date had been known at the start of the project, then the appropriate construction costs will be apportioned based on the benefitting TEC of all concerned projects.

+When there is a request from a customer for a backfeed connection we will calculate the financing cost using the construction costs of the transmission investment required to provide the import supply requested for backfeed.

+If it is economic and efficient to build other assets at the same time, for example if a new GIS substation or significant extension is required and it is more economic and efficient to build all those assets required for the customers connection, then the construction costs for all assets provided will be used.

-Once the appropriate GAVb is known, the Transmission Charge will be calculated as follows: -
+Once the appropriate construction costs are known they will be set as the Gross Asset Value.
+The annual financing cost will be calculated as follows: -

-Annual Transmission Chargen = D (GAVbn) + R (NAVbn)
+Annual Chargen = D (GAVn) + R (NAVn)

 Where:

+GAVn = GAV for year n.

+NAVn = Net Asset Value and is the mid-year value for year n based on GAVn

 n = the year to which charge relates within the Depreciation Period

-GAVbn = GAVb for year n.
-(GAVb is re-valued each year by RPI)

-NAVbn = Net Asset Value and is the mid-year value for year n based on re-valued GAVbn

 D = Depreciation rate 2.5% (equal to 1/40 of GAV)

-R = real rate of return (6%)
+R = rate of return (6%)

+Only where the TO is required to deviate from the efficient programme the assessment of financing costs will be based on the difference between the TNUoS charging year of the requested backfeed and connection date.

-One-off Incremental Costs
+Backfeed Incremental Costs

+Where incremental costs are incurred by the relevant Transmission Owner to facilitate a request for backfeed by the customer, these will be treated as one-off works and charged as a One-off Charge in the usual way as defined in CUSC Paragraph 14.4.

-Where the request for backfeed results in the transmission owner incurring One-off incremental costs, these will be charged in line with CUSC section 14.4.
-These may include for example temporary works used to provide backfeed which are later removed or replaced by final connection works.
-The general formula of the charge is: -
+Examples of such incremental costs would be expenditure related to temporary works used to provide backfeed which are later removed or replaced by final connection works.

-One-off Charge = (Construction Costs + Engineering Charges) x (1 + R %) + IDC

-Where:

-Engineering Charges = “Engineering Charge” (as published in The Statement of Use of System Charges) x job hours

-R % = 6%

-IDC = Interest During Construction (if applicable)

 Period of Charge